🇬🇧 English | đŸ‡Ș🇾 Español

 • Interface Risk: You might find that your perfectly tested units don’t actually fit together at the top level (the “Two-Unit-Tests-Zero-Integration-Tests” problem).

-3. The Hourglass (The Anti-Pattern)
+The Hourglass

 How it works: The “waist” of the pyramid disappears.
 You trust the units and you trust the final UI flow, but you don’t test the API or service layer where they meet.